k0src/Obsidian-Select-Spell-Check-Menu/README.md

 ### Manual Installation

 1. Download the latest release from the [Releases page](https://github.com/yourusername/select-spell-check/releases)
-2. Extract the zip file to your vault's plugins folder: `VaultFolder/.obsidian/plugins/select-spell-check/`
+2. Extract the zip file to your vault's plugins folder
 3. The folder should contain:
     - `main.js`
     - `manifest.json`